-The following table sets forth all option-based awards outstanding for each Named Executive Officer as of December 31, 2019.
+The following table sets forth all option-based awards outstanding for each Named Executive Officer as of December 31, 2020.

 Name Number of securities underlying unexercised options - (SARs) (1) Option exercise price (\$) Option expiration date Value of unexercised options - SARs (\$)

 K. Rai Sahi - - - -

-Andrew Tamlin (3) 10,000 168.00 - 330,000
+Andrew Tamlin (2) 10.000 168.00 - nil

-(1) SARs based on common shares of Morguard (TSX: MRC).
+- (1) SARs based on common shares of Morguard (TSX: MRC).
 SARs granted to Ms. McLean and Mr. Tamlin are compensation for Morguard -related services and are included here for complete disclosure purposes only.
-All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation.

-(2) Ms. McLean ceased being an officer of the Trust on November 19, 2018.
+All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation. - (2) Mr. Tamlin was appointed an officer of the Trust on November 19, 2018.